Skip to main

 All members of the residential community, students and staff alike are responsible for maintaining University Housing Community Standards (UHCS).
 If a resident engages in behavior that is considered a violation of one of these standards, a staff member will write an incident report.
 Follow-up on an incident report may involve an informal meeting between the involved party and a Housing Conduct Officer.
 After discussing the incident, if the Housing Conduct Officer determines that a violation of the UHCS occurred, a restorative action plan may be issued.

-Incident reports may also be referred to the Office of Student Conduct and/or the Office of Institutional Equity and Equal Opportunity.
+Incident reports may also be referred to the Office of Student Conduct and/or the Office of Equal Opportunity.
 Referred incidents will be resolved according to the policies and procedures of the department responsible for the resolution.
 Any case that may result in the termination of a student’s residence in campus housing will be automatically referred to the Office of Student Conduct.

 Outcome Review